pjmartinez/TFM_UM-eqtls/README.md

 `-f bam` indicates that our input file is in BAM format.
 The above command should be repeated for all other BAM files as well.
 The full script for slurm scheduler can be found in the **count/** folder which is called [htseq_count.sh*().

-Once all the bam files have been counted, the following files will be found in the count directory.
+Once all the bam files have been counted, you can access to all counts [here](https://bk-genomica.cebas.csic.es:5001/sharing/SbV76npgr)

-count/
-├── htseq_count_NNNNN.err
-├── htseq_count_NNNNN.out
-├── htseq_count.sh
-├── Larimichthys_crocea.L_crocea_2.0.104.gtf
-├── LB2A_SRR1964642.counts
-├── LB2A_SRR1964643.counts
-├── LC2A_SRR1964644.counts
-└── LC2A_SRR1964645.counts
 Let's have a look at the contents of a counts file:

 head Negroamaro_Touch_1.counts